 "The entire last month of Nepal, I was just living off of bread," he said.
 "I lost so much weight."

 Nevertheless, Gallaher rallied to return to Nepal in March.
-On this second trip, he and Connor focused on the reconstruction of the Besari clinic: its new walls, made of Styrofoam and concrete from a Nepali company called Ghorka Eco Panel, are now earthquake-resistant up to magnitude 9.0.
+On this second trip, he and Connor focused on the reconstruction of the Besari clinic: its new walls, made of Styrofoam and concrete from a Nepali company called Gorkha Eco Panel, are now earthquake-resistant up to magnitude 9.0.

 While Conner helped dig the foundation for the clinic, Gallaher was still too sick, subsisting on rice and protein bars.